morlo1/plugin-oscommerce/README.md

 Installation
 ------------

-1. Download this repository as zip and extract "ext,includes" folders into osCommerce main directory;
+1. Download this repository as zip and extract "ext,includes" folders into osCommerce main directory.
-2. In admin panel activate payment method, select it, press edit and fill in all information;
+2. In admin panel activate payment method, select it, press edit and fill in all information.

 Contacts
 --------